KoderuNoKo/DBMS_Neo4j_Demo/neo4j-indexing/README.md

 - The `WHERE` clause filters directly on an indexed property.

-- The property is not wrapped in a function (e.g., toLower(m.title) cannot use the index).
+- The property is not wrapped in a function (e.g., toLower(p.PatientId) cannot use the index).

 - There are no complex OR conditions involving non-indexed properties.